Oct 31, 2021, 2:00 am

 Sunday, October 26, 2014, 1:00:00 am local standard time instead.

 Sunrise and sunset were about 1 hour earlier on Oct 26, 2014 than the day before.
-There was more light in the morning.
+There was more light in the morning and less light in the evening.

 Also called Fall Back and Winter Time.